AI Use Cases/Construction

 Is our Finance & Accounting data kept secure during this process?

 Yes.
-Revenue Institute's platform is SOC 2 Type II certified and maintains zero-retention policies for large language models - your data is never used to train public models or retained after processing.
 All data transmission is encrypted in transit and at rest.
 The system is designed to meet construction industry compliance requirements, including AIA billing format validation and prevailing wage rate verification against Department of Labor databases.
 Your Finance & Accounting team maintains full audit trails and approval authority over every transaction the AI flags.

 What is the timeframe to deploy AI procurement spend analytics?